pitmanme/HiMap/README.md

 calculations.
 The lead optimization mapper (LOMAP) was introduced as an automated algorithm to plan relative free energy calculations between potential ligands.
 LOMAP was further developed to be based on free, open-source APIs such as RDKit.
-O-LOMAP now includes clustering of ligand series, and optimization of free energy perturbation networks.
+HiMap now includes clustering of ligand series, and optimization of free energy perturbation networks.